A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Related Work

-\subsubsection{URPC$ \footnote{Underwater Robot Picking Contest http://en.cnurpc.org}$}
+\subsubsection{URPC2017}

-It is an underwater object detection dataset provided by Natural Science Foundation of China (NSFC) for underwater robot picking.
-It contains 18982 labeled images from 6 videos including 3 categories (seacucumbers, seaurchins, and scallops).
-But all the videos were filmed in an artificial offshore environment in summer and pictures from the same video look almost identical.
-Consequently, detectors trained on it fail to be used in real open-sea farms.
+It contains 17,655 images for training and 985 images for testing and the resolution of all the images is 720$\times$405.
+However, all images are taken from 6 videos at an interval of 10 frames.
+All the videos were filmed in an artificial simulated environment and pictures from the same video look almost identical as shown in Fig. \ref {samples}.